-Effective treatment of peripheral neuropathy represents significant challenges to any medical professional.
+Effective treatment of peripheral neuropathy represents a significant challenge to any medical professional.
 The fact is, there are so many reasons underlying the condition that no one treatment option works for everyone.
 If the medical practitioner has only one or two tools in the toolbox, it may seem to the patient that nothing works.
 When patients are told that there are no more options, it can be frustrating or even infuriating.

 The Cause of Peripheral Neuropathy

 The root cause of any neuropathy is some form of damage to a peripheral nerve.
 Medically, this is referred to as ‘insult or injury’ to the nerve tissue.
 This may be a physical injury, such as nerve entrapment by bones or joints, or a viral infection (such as Herpes), or a non-physical injury such as from diabetes, chemotherapy, a vitamin deficiency, or an autoimmune disorder.
 The result is inflammation of the nerve, leading to perpetuation of a pain signal.

-We believe the best approach to treatment is understanding the cause.
+We believe the best approach to pain relief treatment is understanding the cause.

 Low Back Pain is one of the most common complaints of men and women of all ages.
 It may be the result of improperly lifting an object, or the result of trauma.
 Most often, the pain is the result of a muscle strain and will resolve itself within a few days to a week.
 Many patients prefer to start with an "over-the-counter" medication such as a topical medical or acetaminophen or ibuprofen, or may seek the help of chiropractic treatment, physical therapy, acupuncture, and massage.